dvidelabs/flatcc/README.md

 will store the identifier as "SNOM" on big endian encoded buffers.

-Because buffers can be encode in two ways, `flatcc` uses the term `native` endianness and `protocol` endianess. `_pe` is suffix used to convert between native and protocol endianness without caring about whether host or buffer is little or big endian.
+Because buffers can be encode in two ways, `flatcc` uses the term `native` endianness and `protocol` endianess. `_pe` is a suffix used in various low level API calls to convert between native and protocol endianness without caring about whether host or buffer is little or big endian.

 If it is necessary to write application code that behaves differently if the native encoding differs from protocol encoding, use